 To sum up

-With these metrics, you can measure the success of your product launch and make sure it’s on track to deliver the results you need.
+With these metrics, you can measure your product launch's success and ensure it’s on track to deliver the results you need.

 And remember, for these metrics to be their most effective, follow these top tips: